dheerajputlur/Buster/README.md

 <img align="right" width="300" src="http://www.dafont.com/forum/attach/orig/5/5/554705.png">

-An npm package that detects improper iframe busting code.
-Also included are an [Electron](http://electron.atom.io/) application, Chrome extension, and [Arachni](http://www.arachni-scanner.com/) plugin.
+An npm package that detects improper iframe busting code and incorrect HTTP headers.
+"Clickjacking" is a malicious technique of tricking users into clicking on invisible iframes, and thus performing sensitive actions like sharing data or bank transfers without their knowledge.
+This tool attempts to find and offer suggestions to patch these vulnerabilities in your web applications.
+Also included are an [Electron](http://electron.atom.io/) application, Chrome extension, and an [Arachni](http://www.arachni-scanner.com/) check.

-## Installation
+## npm package Installation
 ```sh
 $ npm install busted
 ```